Brox Sisters: Early life

 The family name "Brock" was changed to "Brox" for theater marquees.

-They began touring the Vaudeville circuit in the 1910s in the United States and Canada.
+The Brox sisters began touring the Vaudeville circuit in the 1910s in the United States and Canada.
 At the start of the 1920s they achieved success in New York on the Broadway stage.
 Near the end of the decade they relocated to Los Angeles.
 The act broke up in the early 1930s after the sisters got married.
 They made their final professional reunion appearance on radio in 1939.